 If your Boston fern is exposed to freeze for longer, it can damage the plant roots.
 In contrast, a brief cold can harm the fronds.
 You cannot save every frozen fern, but if your houseplant roots are safe, your plant can survive.
 With proper care and maintenance, you can speed up the recovery.
 Here is what you should do if your Boston fern freezes after re-potting.

-Right after your Boston fern freezes, make sure to move it to a frost-free location to minimize the damage.
-However, it is recommended to keep the damaged ferns in the cold rather than a hot place.
+Right after your Boston fern freezes, move it to a frost-free location to minimize the damage.
+However, keeping the damaged ferns in the cold rather than in a hot place is recommended.
 Watering can also help to reduce the damage by hydrating the roots.
 If you notice that the soil is frozen, pour the water until it starts dripping.
 Once the water drains completely, pour water again until the soil thaws.
-Moreover, make sure to keep the damaged ferns out of direct light to avoid further damage.
+Moreover, keep the damaged ferns out of direct light to avoid further damage.

-If, after re-potting Boston fern, only the fronds are freeze, your plant can recover quickly.
-However, if the freeze damaged your plant’s roots, it has very few chances to recover.
-Therefore, you have to evaluate the frost damage after your plant is exposed to prolong freeze.
-If you notice mushy black roots around the edges, it means they are damaged by frost.
+If, after re-potting Boston fern, only the fronds are frozen, your plant can recover quickly.
+However, if the freeze damaged your plant’s roots, it has few chances to recover.
+Therefore, you must evaluate the frost damage after exposing your plant to prolonged freeze.
+If you notice mushy black roots around the edges, they are damaged by frost.
 Therefore, you can cut them to stop further damage.
 Moreover, if you notice black roots all the way, your plant won’t survive.

-After cold damage to the fronds of your Boston fern, do not prune until the frost season pass.
-In mild coastal areas, you can still prune your plant in late winter.
-Make sure to cut the damaged fronds carefully, so you don’t damage new shoots.
+After cold damage to the fronds of your Boston fern, wait to prune until the frost season passes.
+You can still prune your plant in mild coastal areas in late winter.
+Make sure to cut the damaged fronds carefully so you don’t damage new shoots.

 Wrapping Up

 That is all about when and how to re-pot Boston fern.
 It is a popular houseplant that doesn’t care much about the environment.
-However, when you re-pot Boston fern, make sure to use a more extensive but no more than a few inches container and good commercial potting soil.
+However, when you re-pot Boston fern, use a more extensive container, but no more than a few inches, and good commercial potting soil.
 Moreover, if your plant is too big and you do not want it to get any more significant, you can divide it into sections and then re-pot Boston fern.

 Unleash your green thumb and become a master of Ginseng Ficus Bonsai (Ficus retusa) Care.
 Get started today to learn, grow, and nurture your Bonsai tree.